Site Help

 Icons

-Teen Health and Wellness: Real Life, Real Answers includes a group of icons that highlight key information in all articles.
+Teen Health & Wellness includes a group of icons that highlight key information in all articles.
 An example of each icon, along with its description and use, is included below.

 Report Worthy.
 What this icon indicates: A key fact or important statistic that students would want to include in a school report.
 Example: Children born into families with a history of asthma have a greater likelihood of developing asthma.